(OKC-CRAIGSLIST.BLOGSPOT.COM) - On the fence about garage sale pricing? Check out this stellar advice!

 I’ve also experimented by using signs instead of labels that read:

-“Items on this table 25 cents each”
+“Items on this table 25 cents each”“Posters $1 each”“All magazines 50 cents each”

 But people still ask, “How much is this?”